What is a Resistor and How it Works

 These are resistors that obey Ohm's law.

-Ohm's law states that current is directly proportional to voltage when temperature is kept constant.
+Ohm's law states that current is directly proportional to voltage while inversely proportional to resistance when temperature is kept constant.

 Linear resistors are grouped into fixed and variable resistors.